 The only curative treatment for AE is surgical resection of the parasite tissue.
 Surgery is done in about 30% of all AE patients, while most receive chemotherapy only, based solely on the benzimidazole-derivatives mebendazole and albendazole.
-The present benzimidazole-based chemotherapy cannot kill the parasite (acts only parasitostatic) and therefore has to be taken life-long to avoid parasite regrowth.
-About 16 % of the treated patients experience adverse effects such as hepatotoxicity that lead to treatment-discontinuation.
+The present benzimidazole-based chemotherapy cannot kill the parasite (in particular its stem cells) and therefore has to be taken life-long to avoid parasite regrowth.
+About 16 % of the treated patients experience adverse effects such as hepatotoxicity that lead to treatment discontinuation.
 With increasing numbers of patients and no alternative to benzimidazoles developed so far, it is important to develop better treatment options.

-Based on the in vitro cultivation of E. multilocularis, we have developed a number of drug screening assays that allow us to assess larger panels of compounds for activity against E. multilocularis.
-We are aiming to identify substances that, in contrast to the current therapy, act parasiticidal.
-We study already existing drugs or compound classes from other research areas that could be repurposed for the treatment of alveolar echinococcosis.
-We hereby focus on inhibitors of the parasite's energy metabolism.
-In addition, we want to understand the mechanisms of how certain drugs act on the parasite.
-More up to date information can be found in the following article: "The importance of being parasiticidal… an update on drug development for the treatment of alveolar echinococcosis"
+Based on the in vitro culture of E. multilocularis and specific mouse models, we have developed a number of drug screening assays that allow us to assess larger panels of compounds for activity against E. multilocularis.
+We are aiming to identify substances that, in contrast to the current therapy, act parasiticidal, thus are killing also the stem cells of the parasite.
+We study already existing drugs or compound classes from other research areas that could be repurposed for the treatment of AE.

-For a better understanding of the pathogenicity related to E. multilocularis infections, we study the metabolic changes at the host-pathogen interface based on metabolomic and proteomic approaches.
+To develop novel therapeutic options against infections with E. multilocularis and other helminths, we study the metabolic changes at the host-pathogen interface based on metabolomic and proteomic approaches.
 This will allow us to study the effects metabolite/protein release/consumption of the parasite has on host cells.
 Furthermore, the identification of crucial small metabolites and proteins that are released/consumed by E. multilocularis could open up new avenues for the development of alternative or supplementary treatment strategies.
-In our most recent publication "In vitro metabolomic footprint of the Echinococcus multilocularis metacestode" we show which metabolites are released and consumed by the parasite.
-These metabolic pathways could be used as future targets for novel treatments, and are currently investigated in more detail.